To look good on your bike, you better know what you’re doing because, well, swag can be a drag

 It’s quite dapper to be seen with a bike.
 Whether you go old school or modern, there’s something about style and bicycles that go together.
 Just ask Paul Smith.
 But, as with all things style, some people have it and some don’t.

 How do you ensure you’re part of the former?
-Well, let’s start with gear.
-Here are some pointers to make sure you look good, or at least better, when you go out riding.
+Let’s start with gear.
+Here are some pointers to make sure you look good on your bike, or at least better, when you go out riding.

 - Never wear your helmet back-to-front and high.
 Your beaming smile won’t save you should something bad happen.

 - The correct way to wear the helmet is to make sure it’s level, not tilted back.

 Set it up right

 Some of it has to do with proper bike fitting, and some of it just… well, it kind of looks bad.
 And looks like it hurts.

 - Too low is never the way to go.
 A common mistake among beginners afraid of falling over or not being able to clip out of their pedals in time, low saddles could actually lead to knee injury.

 - Never tilt your bars too high up just to compensate for reach or the angle of your wrists.
 You lose other alternative and comfortable positions.